Protein Waffles (Kodiak Cakes but Better)

 1 cup Kodiak Cakes Power Cakes dry mix

 3/4 cup unsweetened vanilla almond milk

 1/2 tsp cinnamon (more to taste)

 Heat up your waffle iron and spray it with cooking spray.

 Combine all ingredients into a large mixing bowl and whisk until combined.

-Pour ~1/3 cup of mixture into waffle iron.
+Pour 1/3 cup of batter into waffle iron.
 Press for 90 seconds or until golden brown.